rumenmitov/phantomuserland-snapper/README.md

 `PHANTOM_BUILD_TESTS_ONLY`:
 * 0 to build phantom kernel, 1 to build only kernel tests.
 Default: 0

+`PHANTOM_BUILD_LINUX`:
+* 0 to build phantom kernel for base-hw, 1 to build for base-linux.
+Default: 0

 ---

 You can specify build options by setting environment variables passed to goa, e.g.: